-In cases involving possible child abuse or neglect, the school has a duty, responsibility and the legal right to share information.

-The DSL/head teacher will ensure that the sharing of information is in line with the UK Data Protection Act 2018 and UK GDPR and following principles as outlined in: 'Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers, July 2018', the seven golden rules to sharing information:

-- Remember that the General Data Protection Regulation (GDPR), Data Protection Act 2018 and human rights law are not barriers to justified information sharing but provide a framework to ensure that personal information about living individuals is shared appropriately. - Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so. - Seek advice from other practitioners, or your information governance lead, if you are in any doubt about sharing the information concerned, without disclosing the identity of the individual where possible. - Where possible, share information with consent, and where possible, respect the wishes of those who do not consent to having their information shared.
-Under the GDPR and Data Protection Act 2018 you may share information without consent if, in your judgement, there is a lawful basis to do so, such as where safety may be at risk.
-You will need to base your judgement on the facts of the case.
-When you are sharing or requesting personal information from someone, be clear of the basis upon which you are doing so.
-Where you do not have consent, be mindful that an individual might not expect information to be shared. - Consider safety and well-being: base your information sharing decisions on considerations of the safety and well-being of the individual and others who may be affected by their actions. - Necessary, proportionate, relevant, adequate, accurate, timely and secure: ensure that the information you share is necessary for the purpose for which you are sharing it, is shared only with those individuals who need to have it, is accurate and up to-date, is shared in a timely fashion, and is shared securely. - A record of your decision and the reasons for it whether it is to share information or not.
-If you decide to share, then record what you have shared, with whom and for what purpose.
+- 74. In cases involving possible child abuse, exploitation or neglect, the school has a duty, responsibility and the legal right to share information. - 75.
+The DSL/head teacher will ensure that the sharing of information is in line with the UK Data Protection Act 2018 and UK GDPR and following principles as outlined in: 'Information Sharing: Advice for Practitioners Providing Safeguarding Services to Children, Young People, Parents and Carers, (DfE May 2024'). - 76.
+Staff are aware that General Data Protection Regulation (GDPR), Data Protection Act 2018 and Human Rights Law are not barriers to justified information sharing but provide a framework to ensure that personal information about living individuals is shared appropriately.
+To this end staff will: - a) Be open and honest with the individual (and/or their family where appropriate) from the outset about why, what, how and with whom information will, or could be shared, and seek their agreement, unless it is unsafe or inappropriate to do so. - b) Seek advice from other practitioners, or information governance lead, if there is any doubt about sharing the information concerned, without disclosing the identity of the individual where possible. - 77.
+Where possible, share information with consent, and where possible, respect the wishes of those who do not consent to having their information shared.
+Under the GDPR and Data Protection Act 2018 staff may share information without consent if, in their judgement, there is a lawful basis to do so, such as where safety may be at risk.
+Staff will base any judgement on the facts of the case.
+When sharing or requesting personal information from someone, staff will be clear of the basis upon which this is being done.
+In the absence of consent staff will be mindful that an individual might not expect information to be shared.

-Edukos Trust has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure compliance with all matters relating to confidentiality and information sharing requirements
+- a) Consider safety and well-being and base any information sharing decisions on considerations of the safety and well-being of the individual and others who may be affected by their actions. - Staff will ensure that the information shared is necessary for the purpose for which it is being shared and only with those individuals who need to have it.
+That b) the information is accurate and up to-date, is shared in a timely fashion, and is shared securely. - A record of the decision and the reasons for it whether it is to share information or not.
+If staff decide to share information, then there will be a record of what has been shared, with whom and for what purpose. - Edukos Trust has an appropriately trained Data Protection Officer (DPO) as required by the UK General Data Protection Regulations (UK GDPR) to ensure compliance with all matters relating to confidentiality and information sharing requirements - 79.
 Due regard will be given to the relevant data protection principles, which allows the sharing and withholding of personal information.
 The Data Protection Act 2018 and UK GDPR do not prevent the sharing of information for the purposes of keeping children safe.
-Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSiE 2023).
+Fears about sharing information must not be allowed to stand in the way of the need to safeguard and promote the welfare and protect the safety of children (KCSiE 2024).